Last Updated on February 25, 2021 by Nazmin Sarker

 - Jack cheese

-Fluff mixture with a fork; sprinkle with cheese.
+- Fluff mixture with a fork; sprinkle with cheese.
 Cover, let stand 2 to 3 minutes or until cheese is melted.
 7 (1 cup) servings.
-From: Pillsbury, Pasta, Rice & Beans Shared By: Pat Stockett
+From: Pillsbury, cook pasta in a rice cooker, Rice & Beans Shared By: Pat Stockett

 Mexican Rice Mix